NervanaSystems/ngraph/doc/sphinx/source/build-a-functiongraph.rst

      - The result is a graph node that  depends only on parameters.
      - The result's ``type`` of call to a function is determined from the types of the arguments.

-       .. important::  Any external function interacting with the graph at the level of user-defined ``op`` must specify a type for each of its parameters.
+     - Any external function interacting with the graph at the level of user-defined ``op`` must specify a type for each of its parameters.

 #. *Parameters* of user-defined *functions* may also be a source of a graph's
    values.
 Externally-callable functions must specify a type for each parameter.